The ultimate guide to the best credit card combinations

 Related: 7 of the best cards to pair with the Amex Gold

-Amex Platinum and Amex Gold
+American Express Platinum and Gold

 Reward your inbox with the TPG Daily newsletter